jarviscanada/jarvis_data_eng_PrinceSandhu/linux_sql/README.md

 # Introduction
 The Linux Cluster Monitoring Agent enables users to monitor the individual Linux hosts/nodes of a system which have been connected internally via a switch.
 The individual nodes initially provide hardware specifications and, with the use of `crontab`, periodically provide usage data, including whether a node has failed (if it provides less than three updates in a five-minute interval).
-This aforementioned information can help the LCA team make informed decisions about the system in question.
+This aforementioned information can aid the LCA team make informed decisions about the system in question.

 Technologies utilized:
 - Docker